-Frugal moms never pay money for these 8 things, especially if you want to dramatically cut your budget!
+Frugal moms never pay money for these 8 things, especially if you want to dramatically cut your budget and afford the stay at home mom life!
 I know it can be hard to find ways to cut your budget, but there are quite a few things you can cancel, or quit buying in order to reduce your expenses.

 If you are serious about saving extra money or needing to find ways to shrink your expenses, even as a stay-at-home-mom, living on one income – keep reading, because there are a lot of small ways, we as moms, can slash our monthly budgets!
 Try the below steps and you will see your budget shrink quickly!